Frequently Asked Questions

 As long as you have the hirer's permission and the vehicle fits the definition of 'Insured Vehicle' in the policy wording it can be covered.

-Unfortunately, we cannot insure any vehicle over 14 years old with this policy
+Unfortunately, we cannot insure any vehicle over 15 years old from first registration with this policy

 Which countries are covered by the policy?